SeaGL/organization/meetings/2025/20251117and24-retrospective.md

 #### A/V & DevOps
 ##### Feedback
-- fix all of our opengraph social link previews, prioritize pretalx and website
+- It'd be nice if, when platforms fetch a link preview, that Pretalx would return the social-media-talk-preview-sharable image we generate. (seasocgraph repo)
 - Stream Sprout does not support RTMPS
-- have room counts go somewhere not in onsite orchestration
+- it's annoying to have room counts go into onsite orchestration, because room counts aren't actionable nor are they fires
-- install HDMI strippers by default in all rooms
-- if you are signed in as a Pretalx admin, the Speakers page 404s
+- If you are signed in as a Pretalx admin, the Speakers page 404s.
   - this is because you didn't have high enough permissions
 - I want to be alerted if YouTube Studio shows "Poor" connection quality
 - Ansible (?) script to create YouTube streams with the same settings automatically.